 $n_0$ is the sample size for an infinite population, Z is the Z-score (e.g., 1.96 for a 95% confidence level), p is the estimated proportion of the population (often set at 0.5 for maximum variability), e is the desired margin of error (expressed as a decimal, e.g., 0.05 for 5%).
-Thus, a margin of error of 5% was considered acceptable for this study, given a 95% confidence level.
-This allowed for a sample size of 390 respondents while maintaining statistical validity (Table 1).
+Thus, a margin of error of 5% was considered acceptable for this study, given the confidence level of 95%.
+This allowed for a sample size of 390 respondents while maintaining statistical validity.
 Specifically, three States were randomly selected from the region, and they are Ekiti, Osun and Oyo.
-The second stage involved a purposive selection of Local Governments in the State capitals of each state, as there is a greater concentration of food crop marketers and their significant market activities, especially to prominent agricultural and market dynamics.
-One Local Government Area (LGA) dominated by rural households was also selected from each State, resulting in two LGAs from each State and six for the study.
+The second stage involved a purposive selection of Local Government in the State capitals of each State because there is a greater concentration of food crop marketers and their significant market activities, especially with prominent agricultural and market dynamics.
+One Local Government Area dominated by rural households was also selected from each State, making two LGAs from each State and six for the study.
 It is worth noting that only one market was randomly selected in a community.
-The last stage involved a snowball sampling approach to select 13 food crop marketers from each market, resulting in a total of 390 respondents.
+The last stage involved a snowballing approach to select 13 food crop marketers from each market, making a total of 390 respondents.
 This technique effectively identified experienced food crop marketers by leveraging referrals from initial participants.
-It also minimised logistical costs and challenges across multiple markets.
+It also minimized logistical costs and challenges across multiple markets.